Skip to content

 The Finer Details

-Our intention is for students from each school to stay together with their chaperone, however, if numbers warrant it, and there is a desire to be mixed with other school’s we are totally open to that, as long as there is a chaperone with each student group.
+Our intention is for students from each school to stay together with their chaperone, however, if numbers warrant it, and there is a desire to be mixed with other schools we are totally open to that, as long as there is a chaperone with each student group.
 Bus groups are limited to 18 participants (students and teachers).
 If one school has 18 students interested, and they wish to have their own bus and their own itinerary that is doable as well.
 Typically, trips end up having smaller groups from a few schools that are together in one bus.

 While in Bhutan participants travel on a bus that is dedicated to their group, with a dedicated driver who holds their Tourist Vehicle Drivers License.
 They will be with us for the duration of our trip.

-Rooms are based on double occupancy.
+All rooms are based on double occupancy.
 If numbers warrant it based on group numbers, a 3rd person may be added to a room.
-Hotels are booked once groups are established and the itinerary is finalized.
-One night will be spent on a student exchange where participants will sleep at one of the boarding schools in order to share an experience with Bhutanese students.
+Hotels will be booked once the group is established, and the itinerary is finalized.

 Wi-Fi in Bhutan can be spotty and slower than at home, but it’s still quite accessible.
 Most hotels have it in their lobby.
 Some will have it available in the rooms, and some will not.
 Of course staying connected is important.
 We will be posting photos and student blogs throughout the trip for friends and family to follow along.
-It’s very easy to purchase a SIM card in Bhutan and have service there, or to add on a phone plan from your provider before leaving Canada.
+It’s very easy to purchase an affordable SIM data card in Bhutan and have service there, or to add on a phone plan from your provider before leaving Canada.
 The biggest hurdle to staying in touch is the fact that the time zones are so different.

 Bhutan is the world’s last surviving Himalayan Buddhist kingdom and is one of the only countries to place humility and compassion at the centre of its constitution.
 The three main themes of Buddhism are detachment, ephemerality (the concept of things being transitory, existing only briefly) and change.
 Throughout this journey, there will be ample opportunity to learn from many local people of all ages about their spirituality and culture, and how it plays a significant role in how they live their lives.
-This in turn will of course allow for many reflective moments both personally and as a group.
+This in turn will allow for many reflective moments both personally and as a group.

 Bhutan is among the world’s leading countries in clean energy.
 At the moment, Bhutan is the only carbon negative country in the world.
 As mandated in its constitution, Bhutan preserves (at all times) 60 percent of its land under forest cover.
 According to the decree of the King, cut one tree for whatever purpose, you must plant 3 new trees.
 Plastic bags are banned.
 These positive policies help Bhutan have a pristine environment and one of the most diverse ecosystems in the world.
 Part of the pre-departure work that we will do as a group is to work to find ways that we can work to off-set our inevitable carbon emissions.